elfiyang16/bank-test/README.md

 ### Specification
+## Introduction
+The following project is a tech test to simulate an ATM (deposit, withdrawal, printing statement).
+It's a command line game, so you can just play in the terminal.

+The code is written in ruby, and tested in rspec framework.
+I separate the view in the interface.rb and logics in backend.rb.

+* Test coverage
+`COVERAGE: 100.00% -- 93/93 lines in 4 files`

 ## Requirements
 * You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)